Rishabh-Sur/NullAxis-Agent/README.md

 Next inside the created environment run the command: pip install -r requirements.txt

-We use Open AI API for the query classification and info extraction tasks
+We use Gemini 1.5 flash API for the query classification and info extraction tasks

 But for using this, API key is needed.
-Login to your openai account and generate OPENAI_API_KEY
+Login to your google ai studio account and generate GOOGLE_API_KEY

 Make a file .env in the root directory and store the api key there as:
  OPENAI_API_KEY= XXXXXXXXXX